 ✓ Even small differences in fuel efficiency can result in meaningful cost gaps over several years.

-To estimate long-term fuel spending based on real usage, drivers can use the Fuel Cost Calculator (insert link) to evaluate total fuel expenses more accurately.
+To estimate long-term fuel spending based on real usage, drivers can use the Fuel Cost Calculator to evaluate total fuel expenses more accurately.

 Routine maintenance is a known and manageable cost, but many owners fail to plan for it properly.
 Skipping or delaying maintenance often leads to higher repair costs later.